 Brain injuries can happen in many ways—in a vehicle accident, on a construction site, or because someone is negligent.
 These accidents can have severe consequences, including:

 Unfortunately, brain or head injuries usually result in long-term disability or even death.
-Sometimes, the injury’s affects are not observable right away.
+Sometimes, the injury’s effects are not observable right away.
 They can emerge over time, and diagnosing them can be difficult.
 As you might imagine, brain injuries affect more than just the individual who is injured; family, co-workers, and friends are all affected.

 We wish it were not true, but sometimes these injuries are caused by someone’s negligence or carelessness—a healthcare provider, for example.
 If this is the situation in which you find yourself—dealing with a preventable brain injury—you should know your legal rights.
 They may include being able to recover monetary compensation for damages for you or your loved one.
 As soon as you contact us, we will begin investigating your particular injury and the circumstances surrounding it so that we can counsel you on potential legal action.
 We’ll let you know what your options are and stand by you as you decide which course to pursue.
 As skilled injury attorneys, we’ll fight for your rights.

 1. Traumatic brain injuries (TBIs) are injuries to the brain after birth that are caused by an external force.